tc39/proposal-smart-pipelines/readme.md

 | Uses Outer Topic?                  | New rule defined in this proposal.                |
 | Early Errors                       | Already defined in ES for many nodes.             |

-It should be noted that, in the ES standard, the Contains rule is currently written as an infix operator: “… Contains …” for historical reasons.
+It should be noted that, in the ECMAScript standard, the Contains rule is currently written as an infix operator: “… Contains …” for historical reasons.
 This is unlike any other static semantic rule, which would be written as prefix operators “_RuleName_ of … with arguments …”.
 There are plans to change all static semantic rules to instead have a consistent infix syntax resembling method calls: “…._ruleName_(…)”.
 For self-consistency, this proposal will use that planned method-like syntax.

 #### Static “Contains?”
 <details open>
-<summary>The ES spec imply defines the Contains rule for nearly all nodes.
+<summary>The ECMAScript spec implicitly defines the Contains rule for nearly all
-Conceptually, a node contains another node if the latter is somewhere in the former.</summary>
+nodes.
+Conceptually, a node Contains another node if the latter is somewhere in the former.</summary>

 >    b.
 If _child_ is an instance of a nonterminal, then
 >